Skip to Main Content

 Course Restrictions: Restricted to students in the Master of Arts in Teaching English to Speakers of Other Languages program or the Graduate Certificate in Teaching English to Speakers of Other Languages program; and restricted to Graduate Students.

-An advanced, practical course in English syntax for the prospective teacher of English, using the framework of transformational grammar to analyze problems of non-native speakers in acquiring English syntax.
+An advanced, practical course in English syntax for the prospective teacher of English, combining a functional with a structural approach to analyze problems commonly experienced by non-native speakers in acquiring English syntax.
 Also included are pedagogical considerations to deal with these difficulties.

 Credit: 3